mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 of increased productivity and maintainability.

 **Server-side processing.**
-In the present thesis we focus only on frontend solutions that run solely inside a web browser, and any server side processing, like in e.g. PHP, is not necessary.
+In Thesis we focus only on frontend solutions that run solely inside a web browser, and any server side processing, like in e.g. PHP, is not necessary.
 The *old* approach, where web pages were generated on the server and returned in a HTTP response, is always paired with some Javascript whenever interactivity is required.
-With the emergence of *single-page web applications* [@mesbah2007migrating], where each piece of UI is updated independently using AJAX calls or a similar technology, the number of use cases for server-side approach decreases significantly.
+With the emergence of *single-page web applications* [@mesbah2007migrating], where each piece of UI is updated independently using AJAX calls or a similar technology, the number of use cases for the server-side approach decreases significantly.

-## Adaptive user interfaces
+### Adaptive user interfaces

 An Adaptive user interface, or AUI, is a user interface that both adapts, or changes its layout depending on the context where it is used and also allows